KocSistem/aks-workshop/labs/create-aks-cluster/README.md

 	az aks get-versions -l $LOCATION --output table
 	```
-	Set the version to one with available upgrades (in this case v 1.16.7)
+	Set the version to one with available upgrades (in this case v1.16.7)

 	* The size and number of nodes in your cluster is not critical but two or more nodes of type **Standard_DS2_v2** or larger is recommended